amogod/harMAN/README.md

 ## Combining with Other koa Middleware

-By default, the koa re
+By default, the koa request is passed as the GraphQL `context`.
+Since most koa middleware operates by ad